-Eyelid surgery, also known as blepharoplasty, is one of the most common cosmetic surgeries performed worldwide.
+Eyelid surgery, also known as blepharoplasty, is another common minor eye surgery.
 Specifically, it’s used to repair droopy looking eyelids.
 As we get older, our eyelids start to stretch which weaken the muscles that support the eyelids.
 This results in excess fat accumulating around the eyelids.
 This is how we get sagging eyebrows, drooping eye lids, and bags under the eyes.
 In some cases, the droopy eyelids can actually impair vision.
 Blepharoplasty is a procedure that simply removes the excess fat, skin, and muscles which cause these unattractive eyelid features.

 Many people turn to eyelid surgery as a way to help them look younger.
 Also, some people notice an improvement in their vision because the procedure can remove excess fat that keeps their eyelids from opening and closing properly.
 Still, as with any surgery, there are potential risks.
 Some of these risks include: scarring, impaired eyelid function, dry eyes, and a risk of blindness.
 It’s important to talk with an eyelid surgery specialist prior to having this procedure done.